French Fitness vs. Titan Fitness: A Detailed Equipment Comparison

 Any worthwhile comparison of commercial gym equipment has to take warranties into account.
 French Fitness backs their commercial gym equipment with a lifetime warranty on the frame, 10 years on parts, and 1 year on labor.

-That's one of the best warranties in the industry, and it reflects how the equipment is built.
+That's a competitive warranty structure for its category, and it reflects how the equipment is built.
 The warranty covers mechanical and electrical issues, labor costs, on-site technician services, and complete parts replacement.

 This coverage matters more than you might think.
-A power rack or functional trainer isn't a small purchase, and knowing that it's protected for a decade gives you absolute peace of mind.
+A power rack or functional trainer isn't a small purchase, and knowing that it's protected for a decade gives you greater peace of mind.

 Titan offers a 1-year warranty on all products, covering manufacturing defects.
 That's standard for budget-focused brands, but it's worth understanding what it means.
 If something breaks after the first year, you're responsible for repairs or replacement.